This is a difficult question to answer… Should I quit my job before starting a business?

 If you intend to pursue CA from ICAI (The Institute of Chartered Accountants of India), there are three levels namely CPT, IPCC, and CA-Final – which one has to clear along with three years of compulsory articles.

 I cleared CPT in my first attempt with a very good score of 181/200.
 This made me very confident about myself in the first instance.
-I managed to clear my IPCC exams as well in the first attempt… yes, all smiles!
+I managed to clear my IPCC exams as well on the first attempt… yes, all smiles!
 I then started with my articles at BM Saraf & Co, a midsize Chartered Accounting firm in Ahmedabad.

-Thankfully, during my articles, I got an opportunity to work in Taxation, Audits, and Corporate Compliances; amongst others.
+Thankfully, during my articles, I got an opportunity to work in Taxation, Audits, and Corporate Compliance; amongst others.
 I was also able to learn some time management skills due to the deadlines of various laws.

 During the last six months of my articles, I appeared for my CA Final exams and cleared the same with an All India Rank 38!
 Getting this rank meant so much to me.
 It made me believe that with hard work combined with smart work, everything is possible in this world.